Lewis Childs, UCLan Graduate to Football Delivery Manager, City Football Services

 Academics on the course encouraged Lewis to gain appropriate work experience to tie-in with his overall studies.

-“In my second year one of our modules was ‘Experiential Learning’ which allowed me to gain some hands on experience when I returned to coach my previous College Academy teams, Hopwood Hall College, for a number of hours each week.”
+“In my second year one of our modules was ‘Experiential Learning’ which allowed me to gain some hands on experience when I returned to coach my previous College Academy teams.”

-Whilst coaching at Hopwood Hall, Lewis was approached by staff from Manchester City about taking some hours up with their Academy.
+Whilst coaching at the College, Lewis was approached by staff from Manchester City about taking some hours up with their Academy.
 Casual hours led to part time work and on the very same week he graduated Lewis was offered a full time contract with Manchester City as a Junior Academy Coach.

 Within a few years Lewis had worked his way up Manchester City’s coaching ladder to land the role of Football Delivery Manager based in the United Arab Emirates, managing and developing a football program which is the largest of its kind in the Middle East.

-“As part of my role I oversee the ongoing training of over 1,200 players and manage and develop a team of 10 full-time City coaches.
-I also continue to support the City Football Group and its projects globally.”
+“As part of my role I am responsible for the ongoing training of over 1,000 players and manage and develop a team of 14 full-time City coaches across four training sites.
+I also continue to support MCFC and the City Football Group with its projects globally.”